vic-ma/howtodismantle.github.io/_posts/2025-01-28-The-Art-of-Printing-Getting-started-with-label-printing-on-Bixolon-SRP-Q300-Series.md

 For our example, we'll use an SRP-Q300 series printer from Bixolon.
 Peakboard is based on Microsoft Windows, so it would be obvious to use a Windows driver to communicate with the printer.
 However, we don't do this, because of performance reasons.
 Responsiveness is critical in any human-machine interaction.
 So, our Peakboard application will instead communicate directly with the printer through a TCP/IP connection.
 This is by far the fastest way to communicate.

-In a modern world of label printing, there are mainly two important protocols to by used in that cases.
-One is called ZPL (Zebra Programming Language), the other one is ESC/POS (Epson Standard Code for Point of Sale).
-For our example, the Bixon printer, we will use ESC/POS commands that are encapsulated in some high level commands provided by the POS data source extension.
+In the modern world of label printing, there are two main protocols that are used.
+They are ZPL (Zebra Programming Language) and ESC/POS (Epson Standard Code for Point of Sale).
+For our example, we will use higher level commands provided by the POS data source extension that encapsulate ESC/POS commands.

 ## The extension

-To make it as easy as possible, we will use a Peakboard extension called "POS Printer".
-More information about this extension can be found directly at [github](https://github.com/Peakboard/PeakboardExtensions/tree/master/POSPrinter), or on the [extension website](https://templates.peakboard.com/extensions/POSPrinter/index).
+To make things as easy as possible, we'll use a Peakboard extension called "POS Printer."
+For more information about this extension, see the [POS Printer GitHub](https://github.com/Peakboard/PeakboardExtensions/tree/master/POSPrinter) or the [POS Printer extension page](https://templates.peakboard.com/extensions/POSPrinter/index).

 ![image](/assets/2025-01-28/010.png)

-In the data source, we fill the ip address and a port on which the printer is listening to our commands.
-The Bixolon SRP-Q300 printer we're using in this article doesn't provide any web interface for configuration.
-We can check the manual to find out the network configuration.
+In the data source, we enter the IP address and port on which the printer is listening to our commands.
+Our Bixolon SRP-Q300 printer doesn't provide any web interface for configuration.
+We can check the manual to find the network configuration.

 ![image](/assets/2025-01-28/020.png)

-## Preparing the Peakboard application
+## Prepare the Peakboard application

 The actual Peakboard application is pretty simple.
-Beside the data source for the printer connectivity we have three combo boxes for letting the user select the product, the size and addition to be printed on a label.
-We do this like it would be done in a coffee shop to take the order first and then print a label with all the details that used in the actual preparation process. the three combo boxes are fed from three variable lists containing the products, sizes and additions.
-The actual magic is happening behind the button.
+Besides the data source for the printer connectivity, we also add three combo boxes.
+These let the user select the product, the size, and the addition to be printed on a label.

+The application works like a coffee shop, where we take the order first and then print a label with all the details that are used in the preparation process.
+The options for the three combo boxes are taken from three variable lists containing the products, sizes, and additions.
+The actual magic happens behind the button.

 ![image](/assets/2025-01-28/030.png)